nickgamb/mindgardenai-site/src/pages/blog/2024-07-22-brainwaves-as-a-factor.md

 ## Coming Soon!

-This blog will arrive Summer 2024.
+This blog will arrive Fall 2024.